Seattle15/IntroToProg-Python-Mod07/docs/index.md

 **Quote using >**

-In the words of Abraham Lincoln
+In the words of Guido van Rossum
-> Pardon my French
+> Python is an experiment in how much freedom programmers need.
+Too much freedom and nobody can read another's code; too little and expressiveness is endangered.

 **Quote inline code** `return 'Some custom error message'` with backticks on either side